Status: affected by circulating vaccine-derived poliovirus type 2 (cVDPV2)

 Polio this week in Benin

-- No case of cVDPV2 was reported this week.
-There is one cVDPV2 case in 2019 linked to Jigawa outbreak in Nigeria
+- No case of circulating vaccine-derived poliovirus type 2 (cVDPV2) was reported this week.
+There are two cases reported in 2021 so far.
+There were three cVDPV2 cases reported in 2020.
+These cases are all linked to the Jigawa outbreak in Nigeria.

-- Read our Benin country page to see information on surveillance and vaccination campaigns.
+- Read our Benin country page for more information.

 It is important that all countries, in particular those with frequent travel and contacts with polio-affected countries and areas, strengthen surveillance for AFP cases in order to rapidly detect any new virus importation and to facilitate a rapid response.
 Countries, territories and areas should also maintain uniformly high routine immunization coverage at the district level to minimize the consequences of any new virus introduction.